zzalscv2/FFEA/README.md

     make

-Optionally, you can build the documentation typing:
+Optionally, if Doxygen was found at configure time, you can build the documentation typing:

     make doc

+there are some mathematical formulae that will not render correctly if latex and ghostview are not found.
 Finally, you can install FFEA:

     make install